-- To promote the knowledge and study of pole-lathes and greenwood crafts, the techniques of their use, their history and their future potential.
+- To promote the knowledge and study of pole-lathe turning and green wood crafts, the techniques of their use, their history and their future potential.

-- To take all reasonable steps to support the continuance of the use of pole-lathes and greenwood crafts.
+- To take all reasonable steps to support the continuance of the use of pole lathes and of greenwood crafts.

 - The annual subscription shall be payable on joining.
 The level of subscription shall be fixed by the Association at its Annual General Meeting and shall become payable from the following 1st January.

 - Any member whose subscription has not been received by the 31st day of January shall be deemed to have resigned unless the Executive Committee shall decide otherwise.
 The Executive Committee may by notice in writing expel any member who shall offend against the Rules, or whose conduct shall in the opinion of the Executive Committee render them unfit for membership of the Association.
 Before any member is expelled the Secretary shall give them 7 days written notice to attend a meeting of the Executive Committee, and shall inform them of the complaints made against them.
 No member shall be expelled without first having an opportunity of appearing before the Executive Committee, and answering complaints made against them.

 Officers and Executive Committee

 - The Officers of the Association as provided by these Rules shall be a Chairman, Secretary and Treasurer.
 A president and six vice-presidents may be elected annually at a General Meeting and shall be Officers within rule six, but without voting rights.
 The Chairman, Secretary, Treasurer and any other officers shall be elected annually at the Annual General Meeting, and shall hold office until the next Annual General Meeting.

 - The Executive Commitee shall consist of:

 - The Officers of the Association

 - Not less than 3 nor more than 12 other members (elected committee members) to be elected by the Association in General Meeting.